Creating the Perfect Author Website: A Step-by-Step Guide

 Your Books Page is where all your published work can be viewed by fans and potential readers.
 Your book covers and book blurbs should be displayed in an easy-to-read way.

-And don’t forget to include links to where readers can buy your books, for example Amazon, Barnes and Nobles, etc. It’s also a good idea to include information about any upcoming releases or pre-orders.
+And don’t forget to include links to where readers can buy your books, for example, Amazon, Barnes and Noble, etc. It’s also a good idea to include information about any upcoming releases or pre-orders.

 Note: If you have any upcoming releases or books for pre-order, make sure it’s displayed with the relevant information and promoted on your home page.